DesiKS/reacto3/README.md

 ### RE

 * A good question would be: "Can you only give a curried function one argument at a time?"
   * For example, with `curriedDoSomething`, should we still be able to say: `curriedDoSomething(1, 2, 3, 4)` all at once?
-Respond with "yes" if this happens
+Answer: yes!

 * Be aware that curried functions at any stage should be able to be re-used.
 That is, they should not be "one and done".
 For example: